Kwon Eun-bin: 2018–2026: Solo activities, acting projects and retirement

 On July 8, 2019, it was revealed that Kwon had been cast in the KBS2 drama Beautiful Love, Wonderful Life as Kim Yeon-ah.
 She left the role due to scheduling conflicts, prior to production.

 On January 21, 2020, TV Chosun announced that Kwon would be part of the cast for the new sitcom Somehow Family.
 The drama began airing in March before being put on indefinite hiatus, after two episodes were aired.
 In March 2021, Somehow Family was confirmed to renew broadcasting on TV Chosun, from March 21, as a fully pre-filmed drama, with Kwon reprising her role as Seong Ha-neul.

 In October 2020, Kwon joined the cast of series Dear.M, a spin-off of the popular Korean web drama, Love Playlist.
 She was cast in the role of Min Yang-hee, a first year student in the Computer Science Department at Seoyeon University.
 In February 2021, Kwon was officially announced as part of the cast the KBS2 adaptation of the webtoon, At a Distance, Spring Is Green.
 She was cast in the role of Wang Young-ran, a fourth year P.E. major at Myeongil University.
 In February 2022, it was confirmed that Kwon would be playing a major role in TVING's original sci-fi thriller, Duty After School, based on the webtoon of the same name.
 It premiered on March 31, 2023, on TVING.

 In June 2024, Kwon appeared as Gil Ye-ji in the Netflix drama, Hierarchy.
 In July 2024, Kwon appeared as the female lead in Woori Bank's financial education web drama, I Love You Bit by Bit.
 In September 2024, it was announced that Kwon would lead in the first episode of the anthology sci-fi series, Mystic, based on the webtoon, New Mystery Theatre.
 She was awarded the Rising Star Award for Acting by the 2024 Asia Model Awards.

+Following her departure from Cube Entertainment in 2026, she announced her intention to retire from the entertainment industry and live as a private citizen.
+She reunited with CLC for their After All concerts in Hong Kong and Taiwan in July 2026 before retiring from the entertainment industry.